TheHenrik/mace/README.md

 MACE is a tool written by the Akamodell Stuttgart for evaluating and calculating self build and designed model aircraft for private use and competitions like [ACC](https://en.wikipedia.org/wiki/Air_Cargo_Challenge).

 It is currently under heavy construction.
 Don't expect anything to work.
-Functions will be removed, added and completly changed.
+Functions may be removed, added and completly changed.

 ## Documentation